 Frame delay is the time difference between receiving the last RTP packet in a frame "t2" and the availability of the same RTP packet at the sender "t1".
-We note that all the packets in the frame could be made available at the sender side at 0-5ms.
+It can be noted that all the packets in the frame could be made available at the sender side at 0-5ms.
 The last packet in the frame is buffered at the sender until all preceding packets are in-flight.

-Frame inter-arrival duration:
+3.1.1.3.1.2 Frame inter-arrival duration:

-Frame Interarrival duration
+Frame Inter-arrival duration